 The Loire being a must in the Loire Valley - as its name indicates - you can't miss it.
 What about getting a different perspective and sailing on the river for a couple of hours?
-What is more, on a traditional boat, like the ones used up to the 19th century by watermen who used to transport goods on the river.
+What is more, on a traditional boat, like the ones used up to the 19th century by watermen who used to transport goods up and down the river.

-Château Gaillard is a place filled with history, a peaceful paradise at the heart of the town of Amboise, and a wonderful place which awakens all your senses!
+Château Gaillard is a place filled with history, a peaceful paradise at the heart of the town of Amboise - even though you can't see the chateau from anywhere in town - and a wonderful place which awakens all your senses!

 In the Loire Valley, the first Renaissance gardens were designed and created at Château Gaillard.
 Charles VIII had it built in 1496.
-He surrounded himself with Italian artists and a gardener, Dom Pacello, who remains famous for introducing the first orange trees in France - at Château Gaillard of course!
+He surrounded himself with Italian artists and a gardener, Dom Pacello de Mercoliano, who remains famous for introducing the first orange trees in France - at Château Gaillard of course!

 The current owners bought the place in 2011 and launched an impressive restoration campaign, hiring dozens of local craftsmen.
 Impressive!